Structure of our classes

 completion, analogies, antonyms and reading comprehension.
 Since analytical

-writing has become a crucial component in the admission process, many classes
+writing has become a crucial component in the admission process, we offer 15

-where you will write essays on simpler topics.
-Besides this, sentence
+writing skills, where you will write essays on simpler topics.
+We then move on

 analytical writing section.

-Most of the college admission committees ask for a write-up from all candidates
+Statement of Purpose: Most college admission committees ask for a

-seeking admission called the "Statement Of Purpose (SOP)".
-One full
+write-up from candidates seeking admission called the "Statement Of Purpose

-class is devoted to this important exercise of how to write an SOP.
+(SOP)".
+One full class is devoted to this important exercise of how to write an

 Material

-Quantitative Ability section and also carries practice exercises that will
+required for the Quantitative Ability section and practice exercises that will

-sharpen the skills required for the Quantitative Section of the GRE®.
+sharpen the skills required for the Quantitative Section of the GRE® Test.

-Another book supplements your preparation on vocabulary front.
-There is also a
+1 book that supplements your preparation on vocabulary front.

-separate book that an overview of the Analytical Writing Section and includes a
+1 separate book that gives an overview of the Analytical Writing Section and

-booklet that contains ten sample essays each of the issue and argument topics.
+A booklet that contains ten sample essays each of the issue and argument

-These twenty essays give you an idea of how the two types of GRE® analytical
+topics.
+These twenty essays give you an idea of how the two types of GRE®

 Preparation